-Smoke of any color -- white, gray and black -- coming from your oil furnace chimney frequently indicates a problem with your oil furnace.
-Contact a heater repair technician to inspect your oil furnace, diagnose the issue and make the necessary repair.
+Smoke of any color — white, gray or black — coming from your oil furnace chimney frequently indicates a problem with your oil furnace.
 Although the problem may be as minor as a filthy system component, black smoke may point to a more serious problem that requires replacing failing system parts to avoid a possible safety hazard.

 Unless you have a lot of experience, messing with your furnace isn't a good DIY project.
 Contact a furnace repair technician to inspect your oil furnace, diagnose the issue and make the necessary repairs.
 A professional will be able to diagnose and identify the issue quickly and safely.

 Black smoke from an oil furnace can be the result of something as simple as dirty furnace components or a clogged oil filter.
 Unfortunately, it can also mean bigger problems like puff back and after fires.

 When components, such as the register grill, supply ducts and blower fan compartments, build up with dust and dirt, smoke released from the chimney appears dark gray or black.
 These components must be dirt- and dust-free for the oil furnace to operate efficiently.

 You can try to clean these components yourself, but exercise caution when you do.
 Always make sure that your furnace is off before you work on it.
 Clean your dirty components with a vacuum cleaner and soft, dry rag.
 It's generally necessary to clean your furnace at least once a year.
 Refer to the manual for instructions relevant to your furnace.